Fairey Battle: Production

 In 1936, further orders were placed for Fairey to build additional Battles to Specification P.14/36.
 In June 1937, the first production Battle, K7558, conducted its maiden flight.
 K7558 was later used to perform a series of official handling and performance trials in advance to the wider introduction of the type to operational service.
 During these trials, it demonstrated the Battle's ability to conduct missions of a 1,000-mile range while under a full bomb load.
-The first 136 Fairey-built Battles were the first to be powered by the Merlin I engine.
+The first 136 Fairey-built Battles were the first aircraft to be powered by the Merlin I engine.
 By the end of 1937, 85 Battles had been completed and a number of RAF squadrons had been re-equipped with the type, or were otherwise in the process of re-equipping.
 As the RAF embarked on what became a substantial pre-war expansion programme, the Battle was promptly recognised as being a priority production target.
 At one point a total of 2,419 aircraft were on order for the service.
 In June 1937, the first aircraft was completed at Hayes, but all subsequent aircraft were manufactured at Fairey's newly completed factory at Heaton Chapel, Stockport, Cheshire.

 Completed aircraft were promptly dispatched for testing at the company's facility adjacent to RAF Ringway, about 6 miles away.
 A total of 1,156 aircraft were produced by Fairey.
-Subsequently, as part of government-led wartime production planning, a shadow factory operated by the Austin Motor Company at Cofton Hackett, Longbridge, also produced the type, manufacturing a total of 1,029 aircraft to Specification P.32/36.
+Subsequently, as part of government-led wartime production planning, a shadow factory operated by the Austin Motor Company at Cofton Hackett in Longbridge, also produced the type, manufacturing a total of 1,029 aircraft to Specification P.32/36.
 On 22 July 1938, the first Austin-built Battle, L4935, conducted its maiden flight.
-At that point, concerns that the aircraft was obsolete had become widespread, but due to the difficulties associated with getting other aircraft types into production, and the labour force having already been established, stop-gap orders were maintained, and production continued at a steady rate through to late 1940.
+Concerns that the aircraft was obsolete had become widespread but due to the difficulties associated with getting other aircraft types into production and the labour force having already been established, stop-gap orders were maintained and production continued at a steady rate until late 1940.

-A further 16 were built by Fairey for service with the Belgian Air Force.
-The Belgian Battles were delivered in early 1938, and were differentiated from British-built examples by having a longer radiator cowling and a smoother camouflage finish.
-In September 1940, all production activity came to a close and the final assembly lines were shuttered.
-Overall production of the Battle during its entire manufacturing life was 2,201 machines, including 16 for Belgium.

-A number of Battles which had been originally completed as bombers were later converted to serve in different roles, such as target tugs and trainer aircraft.
+Sixteen Battles were built by Fairey for the Belgian Air Force and were delivered in early 1938, differentiated from British-built examples by having a longer radiator cowling and a smoother camouflage finish.
+In September 1940, production ended and the final assembly lines were shuttered.
+Production of the Battle was 2,201 machines, including the 16 for Belgium.
+Battles that had been built as bombers were later converted to serve in different roles, such as target tugs and trainer aircraft.